dottjt/reddit_response/README.md

 ## Improvements

 - Did I just relapse or not?
 MESSAGE If you have to ask, then generally yes.
 Although

+// Although not necessarily a relapse, indicates that you don't have control over your mind.

+- when does it get easier - It gets easier once you learn to develop control over your mind. // MESSAGE

 - Fetish is irrelevant.
 MESSAGE

 - Message compose page to have an inferno render in order to set user as hostile.